 The core strengthening work — particularly along the erector spinae of the spine — from squats helps improve posture.
 Poor posture is associated with back pain, neck pain, sleep disturbances, and even slower metabolism.
 During a squat, you have to keep your back straight with your chest up while carrying the heavy load, and this is another factor that also encourages good posture outside of the gym.

-Squats improve the strength and power in your legs, which can translate to a more economical running stride and faster speeds.
+Squats improve the strength and power of your legs, which can translate to a more economical running stride and faster speeds.
 They can also help correct muscle imbalances created by long-distance running by requiring more glute and quad activation.

 Loading your bones during squats can signal the body to increase the mineralization of your bones.
 Doing this also turns on key hormones that build bone rather than break it down.
 Bone density is particularly important as we age, so it’s certainly worth focusing on squats to delay bone loss.

-7. Squats Improve Mobility
+7. Squats improve mobility

 Squats can increase the mobility and flexibility of your ankles, hips, and knees.
 Including squats in your workout regimen can help you feel more limber and may protect against the risk of injuries.
 Squats can also improve your balance, particularly when you load on one side of the squat.

-8. Squats Burn Calories
+8. Squats burn calories

 Like any exercise, performing squats — especially weighted squats — burns calories.
 Even more importantly, building lean muscle mass through exercises like squats increases your overall metabolic rate.
 This means that spending time in the gym getting your squats in will help you burn more calories the rest of the day (and night!) as well.